-The Centers for Disease Control and Prevention (CDC) say that anyone who has the following symptoms should call 911 at once:
+The Centers for Disease Control and Prevention (CDC) say that anyone who has the

 - Chest pain or discomfort, such as pressure, squeezing, pain, or fullness that lasts more than a few minutes or that goes away and comes back again

 - Pain or discomfort in other parts of the body, for example, one or both arms, back, jaw, neck, or stomach